bokkypoobah/ConnextProjectContracts/README.md

 5. Verifies that the thread timer is zero.
 6. Verifies the thread using the `_verifyThread` method: recreates the signature and recovers signer, then checks that the initial state is part of the `threadRoot`.
 7. Verifies that the transaction count for the updated state is greater than 0 (`txCount` of initial state).
-8. Verifies that the total wei and token balances must be equal to the previously recorded total wei and token balances (i.e. value is conserved).
+8. Verifies that the total wei and token balances must be equal to the initial total wei and token balances (i.e. value is conserved).
+Note that since initial receiver balances have to be zero (see 4 above), for the initial state, "sender balance" and "total balance" are the same.
 9. Verifies that the update only *increases* the value of the receiver and strictly requires that either wei or token balance increases.
 This is because threads are *unidirectional*: value can only move from sender→receiver.
 Doing this removes the need for a signature from the receiver.
 10. Verifies that the signature of the updated thread state using the `_verifyThread` method.
 Note that the `threadRoot` is set to `bytes32(0x0)`because a merkle proof is not needed for the not-initial state.
 11. Updates the thread state onchain and starts the thread dispute timer.